nbarikipoulos/poppy-robot-cli/README.md

 -p/--port | Set the http server port on Poppy | integer | 8080
 -h/--help| Display help | n.a. | n.a.

-_n.b._: The snap port is only used to set the led color on dynamixel xl-320 due to an issue in the pypot library.

 Then using this module instead of the poppy-robot-core one, users can type:

 ```shell